demonwife/Rokenbok-Archive/site/content/project/pp_stuck.md

 First, remove the swing arm.

-Second, your going to need to remove all the screws from the underside.
+Second, you're going to need to remove all the screws from the underside.
 A few are hidden on the sides.
-Be sure to use a small screw driver, because the screws will strip easily if your mean to them.
+Be sure to use a small screw driver, because the screws will strip easily if you're mean to them.

 {{< figure src="/cms/pp_before.jpg" alt="The bottom of the Piston Plant" title="The bottom of the Piston Plant" width="500px">}}

 Remove the long shaft that runs down the center.
 Apply grease where it makes contact with the plastic shell.
 Also apply some to the wheels.
-This is also a good oppertunity to clean up whatever garbage has made it's way inside of the assembly.
+This is also a good oppertunity to clean up whatever garbage has made its way inside of the assembly.

 {{< figure src="/cms/pp_exploded1.jpg" alt="Piston Plant main assembly deconstructed" title="Piston Plant main assembly deconstructed" width="500px">}}